 “How ya holding up?”
 Ssskah asked.
 “You look pale.”

 “I’m fine.
-Haven’t eaten much.
-Stomach too upset.
-There’s a horrible, slimy taste in my mouth from the Elkarish’s purge,” My-re said.
+I haven’t eaten much.
+My stomach is too upset.
+There’s a horrible, slimy taste in my mouth from the Elkarrish’s purge,” My‑re explained.

 “Not much.
 It all feels like a dream.
 Everything is starting to fade and hard to recall,” My‑re said.

 “Really?
-Since that is the case, there were a few people asking, but I don’t want to impose.”
+Since that is the case, a few people were asking, but I don’t want to impose.”

 “What?”